-While New Mexico has yet to legalize recreational marijuana, it’s largest city has recently decriminalized simple possession.
+While New Mexico has yet to legalize recreational marijuana, in 2019 lawmakers decriminalized the possession of up to one-half ounce of marijuana.
 The state has also passed a comprehensive medical marijuana program.

 Recreational Marijuana in New Mexico

 Medical Marijuana in New Mexico

 Voters of New Mexico approved the Lynn and Erin Compassionate Use Act in 2007 to legalize medical marijuana.
 The Medical Cannabis Program allows qualified patients to possess up to 8 ounces of medical cannabis over a 90-day period, although more if authorized by the physician.

 The law also allows patients to apply for a Personal Production License, which would allow them to home cultivate a total of 16 plants, including four mature and 12 immature.